Adam Enfroy Logo

 CRM database maintenance is an essential part of keeping your system running smoothly.

-It’s essential to keep your data clean and up-to-date to make the most accurate decisions about your customers.
+Keeping your data clean and up-to-date is essential to make the most accurate decisions about your customers.

-The most critical task for the sales manager responsible for maintaining the CRM database is ensuring that the data is accurate and up-to-date.
+The most critical task for the sales manager responsible for maintaining the CRM database is ensuring accurate and up-to-date data.

-This means that one must maintain a database regularly and enter that data into the system on a timely basis.
+They must maintain a database regularly and enter that data into the system on time.

 Apart from data integrity, other database maintenance considerations include data backups, performance tuning, and user management.